borisvanschooten/webcogs-ai-toolkit/README.md

 - Visual styling prompts
 - Multiple output files in one target
 - More extensive core-plugin architecture for handling other things, like algoritms and backends
+- Support for more AI vendors and local models
+- Clean up package structure and create a npm package